 How often do I pump if I’m exclusively pumping?

-After 6 months, pump every 4 hours during the day and not in the evenings.
+- After 6 months — every 4 hours during the day but not in the evenings or overnight

 Overall tip and advice:

-Make sure you are getting enough sleep and or rest, enough water (plenty of water) and enough good nutrition.
-When you are breastfeeding, you will burn on average an extra 500 calories a day, so make sure you are ready for the journey.
+Make sure you are getting enough sleep and rest, plenty of water and good nutrition.
+When you are breastfeeding you will burn on average an extra 500 calories a day, and the same rules apply to pumping, so make sure you are ready for the journey.
+Happy pumping, mamas!